iszczesniak/cpp/memory/index.md

 Notice that with constructor elision, objects are not copied unnecessarily.

-Constructor elision for data returned from functions by value.  is also called the return value optimization (RVO).
+When a temporary is passed by value as an argument, that temporary is created directly (i.e., with the copy constructor elided) in the location of the function parameter.

 # Return value optimization

+When a result is returned by value from a function, it can be created directly (i.e., with the copy constructor elided) in the location for the return value.
+This is known as the return value optimization (RVO).

 RVO not always can take place, because of technical reasons.
-First, because it's not known at compile-time which data would be returned:
+First, because it's not known which data would be returned, but the data has to be created:

 {% highlight c++ %}
 {% include_relative rvo_no1.cc %}
 {% endhighlight %}

-Second, we try to return a function parameter, which was not created by the function, but by the caller:
+Second, because we try to return a function parameter, which was not created by the function, but by the caller (i.e., the function cannot create the parameter in the location for the return value):

 {% highlight c++ %}
 {% include_relative rvo_no2.cc %}
 {% endhighlight %}

-We try to return static or global data, which has to be available after the function returns:
+Finally, because we try to return static or global data, which has to be available after the function returns:

 {% highlight c++ %}
 {% include_relative rvo_no3.cc %}